 This term is everywhere right now, with business leaders peppering it through conversations without really knowing what it is and how it can serve them.
 In fact, if we look at the concept of machine learning on a “cycle,” we can predict that it’s about to drop into the “trough of disillusionment.”

 Our clients often come to us wanting to adopt machine learning.
 So we go through some ideation together.
 What we tend to find is that the tech works great for one particular use case, but the company’s data is not in any shape to benefit from the machine learning function effectively.
 The truth is that machine learning is a massive concept, encompassing a great many ideas, devices, and opportunities — most of which will have nothing to do with your company.

 A graph database is a way of storing and presenting data in a way that illuminates the relationships between things and people.
 Unlike a regular database, in which you need to run SQL Joins to form connections, a graph database allows you to see connections instantly and form more predictive, deeper interactions with consumers.
 This technology has been underestimated as just another form of database, but it’s much more powerful than that.

-The underlying principles of blockchain technology are impressive and have been used conceptually to suggest monumental changes to the way we use and think about money, enhance our healthcare system, manage supply chains, etc. The potential of a digital ledger is vast, but the technology is so nascent that only big investors and technology leaders can access its value right now.
+The underlying principles of blockchain technology are impressive and have been used conceptually to suggest monumental changes to the way we use and think about money, enhance our healthcare system, manage supply chains, and more.
+The potential of a digital ledger is vast, but the technology is so nascent that only big investors and technology leaders can access its value right now.

 “Digital twin” refers to a digital version of a physical entity, such as a car or piece of furniture.
 The digital twin is able to carry all of the information about the real-world object, brought to life by real-time data from intelligent sensors in the object.
 This digital twin can then be used to diagnose problems and experiment with solutions without investing in physical changes to the product.